singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ![hexo_netlifycms.png](/uploads/hexo_netlifycms.png)

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.

+You can see our demo site [here](http://hexo-netlify-cms-demo.netlify.com/) and the GitHub project [here](https://github.com/netlify-templates/hexo-cms-example).